Dare To Be A Daniel

 Showing recordings that were created recently for the song "Dare To Be A Daniel" by Brian Free & Assurance.
 The recordings are sorted by date.
 Click the year links to view recordings for a specific year.

-Video Recorded by davem in the Style of Brian Free & Assurance.
+By davem +2 in the Style of Brian Free & Assurance